 You’ll see the Opacity and Thickness sliders at the bottom of the Drawing Guides interface.

 Don’t mistake the function of these sliders.
-They adjust the size and opacity of your guidelines only, not to adjust your brush lines.
+They adjust the size and opacity of your guidelines only, not your brush lines.

 The guidelines are to help you draw and don’t appear in your final saved image.
 They can be any thickness, opacity, or color, it makes no difference.